StephMode/bootcamp-session-notes/shell-and-git/shell-and-git-cheatsheet.md

 - When pulling a remote repo from GitHub to (local) repo, use SSH and not HTTPS
 - Commit to repo and then push it to remote repo

-## Most Important CLI commands for Git and GitHub
+## Most Important CLI commands for Git and GitHub w/ workflows

 command functionality
 git switch -c <branchname> create a new branch and switch to it